1984 Australian Sports Car Championship

+The Romano WE84 with which Bap Romano won the championship.
+The car is pictured in 2025.

 The 1984 Australian Sports Car Championship was an Australian motor racing title open to Sports Cars complying with CAMS Group A regulations.
 It was the 16th Australian Sports Car Championship.

 Queensland based owner/driver Bap Romano won the championship driving his Romano WE84 Cosworth.
 1982 champion Chris Clearihan, (driving the Kaditcha-Chevrolet that Peter Hopwood used to win the 1983 Championship), placed second and Andrew Roberts, driving a self designed Roberts S2 Ford, placed third.

 Romano dominated the championship, continuing on from his victory in the final round of the 1983 Championship at Winton.
 With engineering help from former Williams and Tyrrell Formula One mechanic Wayne Eckersley transforming the Barry Lock built car, Romano put the renamed Romano WE84 (formerly called a Kaditcha K583) on pole position at every round and scored fastest lap in each race which he contested.
 He was overall winner in each round bar Round 1 at Calder Raceway where he crashed heavily in Heat 1, and was a non-starter in Heat 2.
 Clearihan scored fastest lap in Heat 2 and was the overall winner of that round.